top of page

 Save on:

-The vanity itself.
-A budget-friendly vanity can look custom with the right hardware swap.
+• The vanity cabinet itself.
+A budget-friendly vanity can look custom with the right hardware, faucet, mirror, and lighting.

 Spend on:

-• Mirror frame or wall sconces to set the room's tone
+• Mirror or sconces, because they set the room’s tone immediately.

 For more on smart material trade-offs, see our bathroom materials guide: where to spend versus save